-At Burberry, we are committed to paying our colleagues equally for work of equal value, and to providing all colleagues across the Group with competitive total reward.
+At Burberry, we are committed to paying our colleagues equally for work of equal value, and to providing all colleagues across the organisation with competitive total reward.

 As part of our reward reviews, we regularly undertake pay analysis to ensure we meet our commitment to pay all colleagues in line with their level and experience, and at a competitive and fair market rate.